lucaslorentz/AS3RtmpClient/README.md

 First of all.
 I did that code some time ago.
 I'm not working on it anymore, and it is just a proof of concept.

+**In order to use flash.net.Socket in a Flash sandbox environment, you need to have a flash socket policy server.
+Look at http://www.adobe.com/devnet/flashplayer/articles/socket_policy_files.html.
+Because of this restriction, this library might be more suited for AIR apps.**

 MOTIVATION
 ==============